1980 in Japanese music: Number one albums and LPs

+Annual charts

+'s Dancing All Night was number 1 in the Oricon annual singles chart, and Saki Kubota's Ihojin was number 2.

 Film and television

 The music of Kagemusha, by Shin'ichirō Ikebe, won the 35th Mainichi Film Award for Best Music.
 The music of A Distant Cry from Spring (1980), by Masaru Sato, won the 4th Japan Academy Film Prize for Best Music (awarded in 1981).
 Lalabel, the Magical Girl includes songs by Mitsuko Horie.
 Animation: The Best Ten 1980, a parody of The Best Ten, was released on 20 December.

 Overseas

 The single Gandhara by Godiego reached number 56 on the UK singles chart.

 From 1 March to 4 April, Pink Lady appeared in the television programme, sometimes called Pink Lady and Jeff, broadcast in the United States of America.
 Pink Lady participated in the World Song Festival held in Seoul in South Korea from 21 to 23 November, and were the first Japanese musicians to perform in a concert in Seoul.

 The eponymous album Yellow Magic Orchestra reached number 81 on the Billboard 200 chart in the United States.
 The single, "Computer Game", from that album, reached number 17 on the UK singles chart, and number 60 on the Billboard Hot 100 chart.
 The album X∞Multiplies, by the same band, reached number 177 on the Billboard 200 chart.

 The song "Hana" (花〜すべての人の心に花を〜) by Shoukichi Kina was a hit in China, Thailand, Indonesia and other Asian countries, and sold 30 million copies.